vibha-haveri/Projects/README.md

 # Projects

 Welcome to the Data Analysis Projects repository!
 This repository contains a collection of data analysis projects utilizing various tools and technologies including Excel, Tableau, Python, and Power BI.

+This repository is designed to showcase my skills and knowledge in data analysis ,cloud technology, coding and database management using a variety of tools.
 Each project aims to demonstrate different aspects of data analysis, from data cleaning and processing to visualization and insights generation.

-This repository is designed to showcase my skills and knowledge in data analysis ,cloud technology, coding and database management using a variety of tools.
-This project contains necessary files and instructions to understand and replicate the analysis performed.

 Excel Project